 United Security Bancshares Is Paying Out More Than It Is Earning

-While it is great to have a strong dividend yield, we should also consider whether the payment is sustainable.
-Before this announcement, United Security Bancshares was paying out 90% of earnings, but a comparatively small 70% of free cash flows.
+Impressive dividend yields are good, but this doesn't matter much if the payments can't be sustained.
+Before this announcement, United Security Bancshares was paying out 86% of earnings, but a comparatively small 62% of free cash flows.
 Since the dividend is just paying out cash to shareholders, we care more about the cash payout ratio from which we can see plenty is being left over for reinvestment in the business.

 United Security Bancshares Doesn't Have A Long Payment History